Planning

 Ways to use historic planning data

-With 25 years of UK planning history available to view, the SearchLand platform allows you to compare historic trends across and within local authorities – even down to individual street level.
+With 25 years of UK planning history available to view, Searchland allows you to compare historic trends across and within local authorities – even down to individual street level.

 This is a great way to do some early due diligence:

-1. To establish the relative likelihood of achieving approval in your area - the national average in 2022 (based on our data) is 78.7% approved.
+1. To establish the relative likelihood of achieving approval in your area - the national average for new housing units in 2024 is 72% approved.
 That said, a well-designed and researched application should stand on its own merits.

-Despite the market challenges of 2023 there are still many potential opportunities for profitable development in urban settings.
-SearchLand’s site sourcing tools are ideal for both saving time in searches, and helping you get in ahead of the competition.
+Despite the market challenges there are still many potential opportunities for profitable development in urban settings.
+Searchland’s site sourcing tools are ideal for both saving time in searches, and helping you get in ahead of the competition.
 If you are not already on the platform, why not get in touch for a one-to-one demonstration?

 author: